-We, BIG SKY ID CORP., as principal, and , as Surety, are held and firmly bound to the City of Spokane, Washington, in the sum of TWO MILLION EIGHT HUNDRED THIRTY-TWO THOUSAND FOUR HUNDRED FIFTY-THREE AND 60/100 DOLLARS (\$2,832,453.60) for the payment of which, we bind ourselves and our legal representatives and successors, jointly and severally by this document.

-The principal has entered into a Contract with the City of Spokane, Washington, to do all the work and furnish all materials for the FREYA UTILITY AND STREET IMPROVEMENTS - GARLAND TO WELLESLEY.
-If the principal shall:
+We, BIG SKY ID CORP., as principal, and , as Surety, are and firmly bound to the City of Spokane, Washington, in t the sum of TWO MILLION EIGHT (\$2,8 IDRED THIRTY-TWO THOUSAND FOUR HUNDRED FIFT 332,453.60) for the payment of which, we bind ourselves essors, jointly and severally by this document.
+The principal has entered into a Contract with the City of and furnish all materials for the FREYA UTILITY AN RLAND TO WELLESLEY.
+If the principal shall: A. promptly and faithfully perform the Contract, and any cont ractual guaranty and indemnify and then this obligation shall be null and void; otherwise it shall remain in full force and effect.

-- A. promptly and faithfully perform the Contract, and any contractual guaranty and indemnify and hold harmless the City from all loss, damage or claim which may result from any act or omission of the principal, its agents, employees, or subcontractors; and - B. comply with all applicable federal, state and local laws and regulations;
+- hold harmless the City from all loss, damage or claim which may result from any act or omission of the principal, its agents, employees, or subcontractors; and - B. comply with all applicable federal, state and local laws and regulations;